English Literature A-Level

 Course Leader: Mr James Harper

 Lessons are focused around the teaching of the set texts, but will branch off in many different directions.
-For example, the teaching of William Blake may lead to in-depth research and debate surrounding child exploitation or the rise of the Industrial Revolution.
+For example, the teaching of The Handmaid’s Tale by Margaret Atwood may lead to in-depth research and debate surrounding revolution or the rise and fall of right-wing politics in North America.
 Students should be prepared to have lively discussions in class, and for good reason.
-The examinations are established around debate and perspective; at A-Level English Literature is always about scrutinising a position or way of thinking.
+The examinations are established around debate and perspective; at A-Level, English Literature is always about scrutinising a position or way of thinking.

 Finally, an appetite for wider reading is absolutely essential.
-Not only will students be completing two pieces of independent non-examined assessment but they will also be required to read around their set texts.
+Not only will students be completing a piece of independent non-examined assessment, but they will also be required to read around their set texts.
 This might mean reading critical material or theory – quite a different mode of reading to that which they are used to.
 An open-mind and enquiring spirit is key!

 What are the entry requirements?